mvolkmann/blog/src/smalltalk/01-overview.md

   This runs on the Java Virtual Machine and uses some Java features.

 - <a href="https://www.cincomsmalltalk.com/main/" target="_blank">Cincom Smalltalk</a>

-- <a href="https://www.instantiations.com/vast-platform/" target="_blank">VAST Platform</a>

-  VAST stands for "VisualAge SmallTalk" and is provided by Instantiations.

 - <a href="https://gemtalksystems.com/products/gs64/" target="_blank">GemStone/S</a>